Structure and realizability for rational maps: The structure of rational maps and proof of Theorem

 where $a, b_1, b_2$ are distinct complex numbers.
 Note that the gluing identifies points with equal function values along the incision.

-\textbf{Method 2.} We begin with two standard footballs.
-We cut each along a geodesic connecting the maximum and minimum of $\Phi$, and glue the two footballs along these cuts, as illustrated in Figure~\ref{fig:Method2}.
-The resulting surface corresponds to a rational map $f$ with two branch points and branch data $\{[2],[2]\}$.
+\textbf{Method 2.} Take two standard footballs and cut each along a geodesic connecting the maximum and minimum of $\Phi$, as shown in Figure~\ref{fig:Method2}.
+The resulting surface corresponds to a rational map $f$ with two branch points and branch datum $\{[2],[2]\}$.
 Since neither branch point is an extremum of $\Phi$, they correspond to non-extremal points of $f$.
 Therefore, $f$ takes the form

 where $a_1, a_2, b_1, b_2$ are distinct complex numbers.
 Note that the gluing identifies points with equal function values along the incision.